 Team Trail Outdoors - Texas Tournament Bass fishing - Donnie: 817-896-2309 DARRYL: 817-475-3732

-Established in 2013, Team Trail Outdoors was created for the everyday Workingman.
-As avid tournament anglers, Donnie and Darryl saw an opportunity to bring bigger payouts to the anglers by building a trail that anglers can afford.
-Team Trail Outdoors pays back 80% of entry fees.
-For the teams that wish to compete for bigger payouts, TTO offers a sidepot for an additional $100 that is 100% payback.
-The more entries you have, the bigger the payouts.
-Team Trail Outdoors has grown in participants due to the fact it is affordable for the everyday working man.
+Established in 2013, Team Trail Outdoors was created for the everyday workingman.
+As avid fishermen, Donnie and Darryl saw an opportunity to bring bigger payouts to anglers and have a trail that was affordable to everyone.
+They developed a trail that honored their commitment to the anglers and since their beginning they strived to keep their payouts competitive.
+Team Trail Outdoors pays back 80% of entry fees and for those teams who wish to compete for bigger payouts, TTO offers an optional sidepot that is 100% payback.
+The more entries we have, the bigger the payouts, and Team Trail Outdoors has seen that growth over the years because of their dedication to keep their tournaments affordable with better payouts.
 With the help of sponsors dollars, every TTO event is polygraphed.
 This trail was designed by tournament anglers for tournament anglers.

 These rules apply to all contestants entering tournaments.
 Violations of any of these rules will result in an appropriate penalty or disqualification.
 It is each teams’ responsibility to know and completely understand the rules set forth for these tournaments.
 All contestants will be subject to a polygraph test.
 Failure to pass or refusal to take a polygraph test could possibly result in an immediate disqualification and banishment from all future Team Trail Outdoors LLC events.
 Protests must be in writing no more than 5 minutes after the weigh-in scales have closed.
 All decisions will be made at the discretion of Team Trail Outdoors Officials and are final and not subject to an appeal.

 Participation and eligibility